TILseg/TILseg/README.md

 ### 9. MODEL SELECTION: ###
 - - - -
-The `model_selection` module contains functions for optimizing hyperparameters, and comparing various clustering algorithms.
+The `model_selection` module contains functions for optimizing hyperparameters and comparing various clustering algorithms.
 This module can either be interacted with as a python library, or as a command line interface.
 To use as a command line interface, from within the conda environment run `python path/to/opt_cluster_hyperparameters.py <args>`.
 For using this module as a python library the main functions from this module are the opt_\<cluster algorithm\> functions.
 The high level functionality of this family of functions is:
 - **Input:** The patch or superpatch, along with lists of the       hyperparameter values to test.
 - **Output:** Dictionary of hyperparameter:value pairs of the optimized hyperparameters.

 Specifically, the arguments to these functions are:
-- **data:** A numpy array, of shape 3xP, where the columns are the RGB vaues of the image, and the rows represent the individual pixels.
+- **data:** A numpy array, of shape 3xP, where the columns are the RGB values of the image, and the rows represent the individual pixels.
 - **\<hyperparameter_lists\>:** These arguments vary from function to function, depending on the hyperparameters for a specific clustering algorithm.
 For example, with opt_dbscan this takes the form of `eps`, and `min_samples`, lists of values to try for the `eps` and `min_samples` parameters for DBSCAN respectively.
 The hyperparameters for a model are taken as groups based on the order in the list.
 So, if opt_dbscan is given eps=[0.01, 0.1, 1] and min_samples=[5, 10,20], the hyperparameters for the models would be {eps=0.01, min_samples=5}, {eps=0.1, min_samples=10}, and {eps=1, min_samples=20}.
 The generation of these lists can be helped with the `generate_hyperparameter_combinations` function.
 - **metric:** Which scoring method to use for evaluating the clustering from each set of hyperparameters.
 This is a string describing the method, could be:
     - Silhouette Score